hirupamganguly/Go-Lang-Backend-NoSQL-MySQL/README.md

 )

 // Anonymous fields
 // You can define a struct type without declaring any field names.
-You have to just define the field data types and Go will use the data type declarations (keywords) as the field names.
+You have to just
+//define the field data types and Go will use the data type declarations (keywords) as
+// the field names.

 type DataStruct struct {
 	string